 To help [GRPE/WP.29] and other subsidiary bodies to act on high-priority items, a detailed action plan from contracting parties (CPs) on their inland transport decarbonization strategy would help identify the most crucial elements to consider and to prioritize.

 ITC may invite some of its subsidiary bodies to pay closer consideration of non-vehicle parameters having a high impact on GHG emissions for road transport sector such as modal shift towards lower carbon transport modes, shared vehicle or distance covered, vehicle ownership (as already indicated in Annex III. to ECE/TRANS/2023/21.
+ITC and its subsidiary bodies might be willing to increase activities related to the deployment of the infrastructure needed to allow for a wide adoption of low-carbon technologies.

 [GRPE/WP.29] recommends the ITC strategy to also ensure systematic provision of hybrid meeting possibility for its subsidiary bodies to reduce business travel and lower related GHG emissions; a monitoring mechanism of GHG emissions saved by remote participants might also be considered to quantify the related GHG emissions saved thanks to avoided travel.